cosmos72/schemesh/README.md

 In case your environment variable `$PATH` does not contain `/usr/local/bin`, the command `schemesh` will not suffice - you will need to run `/usr/local/bin/schemesh`

+## IMPLEMENTED

+* at startup, (include/lang) initialization file ~/.config/schemesh/repl_init.ss
+* at startup, load history from ~/.cache/schemesh/history.txt
+* at exit, save history to the same file
+* implement (include/lang)
+* implement pipeline operator |&
+* implement shell builtins: bg fg exec
+* extend (sh-cmd* "ENV_VAR" '= "VALUE") to set environment variables in *parent* job
+* implement shell keyword "unsafe", for creating (sh-cmd*) commands whose first argument - the program name - is not a string but a closure, as for example the output of a subshell, a wildcard etc.
+* mark and hide temporary redirections created by (sh-pipe) and (sh-pipe*)
+* fix (sh-read...) exception while parsing "#!/some/absolute/path" at the beginning of input
+* fix hang in {history | foo} due to builtins being fully executed when they start: pipe fd becomes full and blocks further writes, preventing builtin "history" from finishing and causing a deadlock: "foo" is never started.
+  The solution was: modify (sh-pipe) to always start builtins and multijobs in a subprocess

 ## TO DO

 * consume received signals, i.e. call (sh-consume-signals) from (sh-repl-lineedit)